EdJoPaTo/mqttui/README.md

 There are binaries for different CPU archictures:
 - Intel/AMD - x86-64
-- 64 bit ARM - aarch64
+- 64 bit ARMv8 - aarch64
-- 64 bit RISC - riscv64gc
+- 64 bit RISC-V - riscv64gc
-- 32 bit ARM 7 - armv7
+- 32 bit ARMv7 - armv7
+- 32 bit ARMv6 - arm

 #### Windows

-From the latest release, select `mqttui-<version>.1-<arch>-pc-windows-msvc.zip`
+From the latest release, select `mqttui-<version>-<arch>-pc-windows-msvc.zip`

 There are Intel 64 bit and arm64 binaries for windows.